 If a child is placed with you for foster care or adoption, the date that you become responsible for the child’s care is the qualifying event, even if an adoption or foster agreement is pending and has not yet been finalized.

-But it’s important to note that pregnant women qualify for Medicaid (and in some states, CHIP) with higher household income than the normal guidelines for adults.
+But it’s important to note that pregnant people qualify for Medicaid (and in some states, CHIP) with higher household income than the normal guidelines for adults.
 So even if you wouldn’t otherwise qualify for Medicaid, you might find that you do if you’re pregnant.
-A pregnant woman is also counted as two people for Medicaid eligibility determination purposes, which helps to increase access to coverage for women whose income would otherwise be too high to qualify for Medicaid.
+Someone who is pregnant is also counted as two people for Medicaid eligibility determination purposes, which helps to increase access to coverage for someone whose income would otherwise be too high to qualify for Medicaid.
 And Medicaid enrollment runs year-round, so if you’re uninsured and pregnant, check to see if you might be able to enroll in Medicaid to have coverage during your pregnancy.

 Child support order